 Bad: Based on the Bipper van and somewhat lacking in refinement.

 Good: Seats up to nine people and has stacks of safety and comfort kit.
 Useful height-adjustable suspension and sliding rear doors on both sides.

 Bad: Van-based looks won't turn heads, should that kind of thing bother you.

 Good: Really perky, fun to drive small electric town car with 90mile range.
 Fuel cost for 10,000 miles a mere £208.

 Bad: £415 a month 4 year all-inclusive lease is still expensive for the sort of elderly people who would really benefit from this car.
 90% will go to government agencies, councils and fleets.

-Good: Versatile and comfortable van, available as a crew van, decent on the motorway.
+Good: Based on the 308 so rides and drives very well, available as a crew van, decent on the motorway with little road noise.

 Good: Excellent Multi Activity Family Vehicle based on C4/308 floorpan so with fine, car-like handling.
 Comfortable, hugely versatile and very useful.

 Good: A revelation on the road with superb handling.
 Great styling with double bubble coupe roof.
 THP 200 engine is the pick of the range.
 Available with HDi diesel.

 Bad: Lower powered 156bhp version of 1.6-litre THP engine lacks zest.
 Notchy gearchange.
 Pointless back seats.